PedroRicoPaula/PedroRicoPaula/README.md

 Hello 👋, I'm Pedro Paula, a highly motivated Web Developer from Portugal.
-I'm interested in learning new languages like React and Computer Science.
+I'm learning new languages like C#, .NET and 2 CMS (Umbraco and Tilda).
 Currently, I work with HTML, CSS, JavaScript, PHP, and MySQL.
 I use Bootstrap as a JavaScript framework.
 I'm dedicated to enhancing my skills as a developer.